|Nutrition Facts (per serving)|

 - 15 cloves of garlic (made into a paste)

 - thumb-sized piece of ginger made into a paste

 - golf ball-sized lump of tamarind soaked in 1/4 cup of hot water

 Grind the whole spices (dry red chilies, cumin and coriander seeds, cinnamon, cloves, and peppercorns) in the vinegar and keep aside.

-- Heat a heavy-bottomed pan on a medium flame and add the meat and liver.
+Heat a heavy-bottomed pan on a medium flame and add the meat and liver.
 Stir fry in their fat until light brown.
-When done remove from the pan and keep aside.
+When done, you must remove from the pan and keep aside.

 Put the oil in the pan and heat on a medium flame.
 Add the onion and fry till light brown.
 Add the ginger and garlic pastes and fry for 2 minutes.